 The defective crown was removed using a fine red-striped diamond bur from Komet USA, after which a rubber dam was placed to finesse the preparation to have all margins supragingival for cementation.
 In this case, deep margin elevation was not required to have the supragingival margins desired for cementation.

-After the preparation was completed (Fig. 1), immediate dentin sealing (IDS) was completed on the dentin to seal it prior to temporization and final cementation (Fig. 2).
+After the preparation was completed (Figure 1), immediate dentin sealing (IDS) was completed on the dentin to seal it prior to temporization and final cementation (Figure 2).

 After removal of the rubber dam, another VPS impression was taken, this time for the final restoration.
 Because the margins were kept supragingival, cord isolation was unnecessary.